Pawventures

 Faye Travel Insurance

-Travel rating: Excellent (for travel disruption coverage) Faye is not a pet health insurance company but rather a travel insurance provider that includes excellent pet coverage.
+Faye is a travel insurance provider — not a pet health insurer — that includes excellent pet coverage.
 Their policies cover up to $2,500 in veterinary fees for emergency medical treatment while traveling, plus up to $250 for extra kennel fees caused by travel delays.
+Trip cancellation for pet illness is included.

-• Policy cost: $50 to $150 per trip
+• Policy cost: $50-$150 per trip

 • Pet medical coverage: Up to $2,500